Skip to main content Link Search Menu Expand Document (external link)

 • If a goomba’s y-position places them below the bottom of the screen, destroy them (because this means they fell into a pit).

-If your goombas seem to turn at incorrect times, it’s because the goomba falling slightly into the platform is sometimes a MinOverlap of left or right.
+A Goomba falling slightly into the platform is sometimes an overlap of left or right, which may cause your Goomba to occasionally switch directions when it shouldn’t.
 To fix this, check block collision in two consecutive loops.
 In the first loop, only care about “top”.
 Then in the second loop, look for “left/right” overlaps, but don’t count it as a collision unless the block.y is approximately the same as the goomba.y.

 As you move through the level, you should see goombas moving to the left initially.
 You should see that goombas that hit a wall or each other should switch their horizontal direction.
 Watch the two goombas in between the pipes near the beginning of the level, as they should change directions back and forth on account of each other and the walls.
-If you move a bit further, you should see two goombas fall from a high platform to a middle platform and then to the ground.
-As before, watch the video if you’re not sure if it’s working properly.
+If you move a bit further, you should see two goombas fall from a high platform to a middle platform and then to the ground:

 Stomping